korepwx/railgun/docs/api/website.rst

 .. module:: railgun.website

 This part of the documentation describes the website package.
-It includes all parts of website implementation.
+It includes all parts of the website.

 Flask Context Objects